 Tip 4: Don’t Ignore the Upholstery – Breathable is Better

 An office chair’s upholstery must be comfortable to the touch if you’re going to sit on it all day.
-You don’t want it scratchy, pokey, or something that will cause your to overheat.
+You don’t want it to be abrasive, itchy, or something that may cause your body to overheat.
 Even the Computer/Electronic Accommodations Program (CAP), which advises the Department of Defence and Federal Government, recommends a “breathable, medium texture upholstery.”

 Tip 5: Your Office Chair Should be Adjustable

 “The key to a good office chair is that it must be adjustable in all directions,” says Dr. Matt Tanneberg.
 “The seat must adjust up and down, as well as tilt side to side.
 This is necessary to achieve proper posture when you’re sitting all day.”

 Tip 6: Adjusting Your Office Chair Should Not Require Tools

 Recognizing the importance of adjustable office chairs for employee health, we recommend that chairs should be easily adjustable without a tool.
 Don’t be afraid to ask for a demonstration or try adjusting a chair for yourself before purchasing.

 Tip 7: A Good Office Chair Supports You, Even When You’re Being Bad